CreativeTechGuy/no-bad-alchs/README.md

 ## Version History

+* 1.1.3 - Check names of menu items loosely to increase compatibility with other plugins which change menu item names
+* 1.1.2 - Exclude Mage Training Arena items
 * 1.1.1 - Fixed rare error
 * 1.1.0 - Add config for minimum alch value
 * 1.0.0 - Now works with Explorer Ring Alch in all cases.